liam-mitchell/inne/README.md

 ### Display a list of levels you haven't high scored
 - *missing for \<username\>*
 - *missing*
+- *missing 0ths*
+- *missing episode top 10s*

-inne++ will send you a text file containing all levels and episodes you doesn't have high scores on.
+inne++ will send you a text file containing all levels and episodes you're below the specified rank on.

 If a username isn't specified, inne++ will use the one you specified earlier.

+If a rank isn't specified, inne++ defaults to top 20.

 ### Display a list of all your high scores
 - *list*